shassard/for-elasticsearch-docs/docs/alerting/monitors.md

 1. Specify a name for the destination so that you can identify it later.
 1. For **Type**, choose [Amazon Chime](https://aws.amazon.com/chime/), [Slack](https://slack.com/), or custom webhook.
 1. Specify the webhook URL.
 For more information about webhooks, see the documentation for [Chime](https://docs.aws.amazon.com/chime/latest/ug/webhooks.html) and [Slack](https://api.slack.com/incoming-webhooks).

    For custom webhooks, you must specify more information: parameters, authentication, and headers.
+This information is stored in plain text in the Elasticsearch cluster.
+We will improve this design in the future, but for now, credentials might be visible to other Elasticsearch users.

 ---